itamarkarlik/SOC-Microsoft-Defender-Lab/Attack Chain/01-reconnaissance-port-scan.md

 * **T1046 — Network Service Discovery**

-### Result
+### Detection Summary

-The reconnaissance activity was successfully observed across **Nmap, Microsoft Defender for Endpoint, and Microsoft Sentinel**.
+The reconnaissance activity was successfully detected and validated across **Nmap, Microsoft Defender for Endpoint, and Microsoft Sentinel**.
+Microsoft Defender identified the TCP port scanning activity originating from the attacker machine, while Microsoft Sentinel provided supporting network security events to validate the connections generated during the scan.